 How to cultivate ethical principles in your small business

-The best way to ensure that your company follows business ethics and all your employees do the right thing consistently is to cultivate your corporate culture in that way.
-As we have previously mentioned in our article “How to cultivate a risk taking culture inside your company”, corporate culture is an important aspect of your company’s success.
+The best way to ensure that your company follows business ethics and that all your employees do the right thing consistently is to cultivate your corporate culture in that way.
+As we have previously mentioned in our article “How to cultivate a risk-taking culture inside your company”, corporate culture is an important aspect of your company’s success.

 Therefore, when an ethical problem arises the best way to deal with it is to address it immediately and honestly.
 Every organization member must report any issues to their supervisor.
 This way, they will be able to figure out a solution without compromising its integrity and reputation.